simphony/docs/docs/source/fundamentals.md

 SimPhoNy is being developed with the intention of being compatible with EMMO, and an easy installation of the ontology is available (further explained [here](./ontologies_included.md#working-with-emmo)).

-There is also [documentation](https://ontology.pages.fraunhofer.de/documentation/latest/) available for developing an emmo compliant ontology
+There is also [documentation](https://ontology.pages.fraunhofer.de/documentation/latest/) available for developing an EMMO compliant ontology.

 ### CUDS
 CUDS, or Common Universal Data Structure, is the ontology compliant data format of OSP-core:
 - **CUDS is an ontology individual**: each CUDS object is an instantiation of a class in the ontology.